dart-lang/site-www/src/codelabs/async-await/index.md

 #### Completing with a value

 A future of type `Future<T>` completes with a value of type `T`.
-For example, `Future<String>` is the type signature for a future that produces a string value.
-If a future doesn't produce a usable value – for example, if you only need to log that a task is complete – then the future's type is `Future<void>`.
+For example, a future with type `Future<String>` produces a string value.
+If a future doesn't produce a usable value, then the future's type is `Future<void>`.

 #### Completing with an error